-In case it has been a few years since you took Geometry, the formula for calculating the square footage of a rectangle is width x length = square feet.
+In case it has been a few years since you took geometry, the formula for calculating the square footage of a rectangle is width x length = square feet.

 So, if your room measurements are 15 x 25 feet, then your total square footage for it is 375 square feet.

-Where to Buy Laminate Flooring
+Where To Buy Laminate Flooring

-Laminate flooring is a popular flooring choice, and there are many options on where to buy it.
+Laminate flooring is a popular flooring choice, and there are many options for where to buy it.
 You can order it online through various online retailers or visit a local flooring or home improvement store.

 One benefit of buying online, especially from an online-only retailer, is that you may save some money.
 Since online stores do not have the same overhead as those with a storefront, their prices are generally lower.

-Plus, if the online retailer is out of state, you may save on taxes because online purchases from other states do not require you to pay sales tax.
+Plus, if the online retailer is out of state, you may save on taxes because some online purchases from other states do not require you to pay sales tax.

 And, your flooring will be shipped directly to your home.
 So getting it home from the store is not an issue.